Exclamation mark: Place names

 The English town of Westward Ho!, named after the novel by Charles Kingsley, is the only place name in the United Kingdom that officially contains an exclamation mark.
 There is a town in Quebec called Saint-Louis-du-Ha!
 Ha!, which is spelled with two exclamation marks.
-The city of Hamilton, Ohio, changed its name to Hamilton! in 1986, but neither the United States Board on Geographic Names nor mapmakers Rand McNally recognised the change.
+The city of Hamilton, Ohio, changed its name to Hamilton! in 1986, but neither the United States Board on Geographic Names nor mapmakers Rand McNally recognized the change.
 The city of Ostrava, Czech Republic, changed its logotype to Ostrava!!! in 2008.

 Warnings

 Exclamation marks are used to emphasize a precautionary statement.
 On warning signs, an exclamation mark is often used to draw attention to a warning of danger, hazards, and the unexpected.
 These signs are common in hazardous environments or on potentially dangerous equipment.
-A common type of this warning is a yellow triangle with a black exclamation mark, but a white triangle with a red border is common on European road warning signs.
+A common type of this warning is a yellow triangle with a black exclamation mark, but a white triangle, with a red border is common on European road warning signs.
+(In most cases, a pictogram indicating the nature of the hazard is enclosed in the triangle but an exclamation mark may be used instead as a generic symbol; a plate beneath identifies the hazard.)

 Use in various fields

+The Zirkel monogram of a German Studentenverbindung includes an exclamation mark if the society is still active.